eclipse-tractusx/eclipse-tractusx.github.io/docs/kit-process/contribute.md

 On this page you find a FAQ which is focused on question regarding your contribution to the Tractus-X project.

+## Need help ?

+As described we try to answer as many questions as possible, but it will be the case that you won't find an answer.
+If you find yourself in this situation head to our [community repository](https://github.com/eclipse-tractusx/community) and raise an [issue](https://github.com/eclipse-tractusx/community/issues/new/choose) or search the [disucussion section](https://github.com/eclipse-tractusx/community/discussions).
+If you don't find something within the dicsussion section we encourage you to open a new discussion!
+The community will help!.

 ## How to contribute

 If you and your team want to contribute to an existing KIT or even suggest and work on an own KIT you have to fufill a small set of Prerequisites.